cloudflare/cloudflare-docs/products/1.1.1.1/src/content/privacy/public-dns-resolver.md

 *Last updated September 30, 2020*

-Cloudflare’s Commitment to Privacy: 1.1.1.1 Public DNS Resolver
+## Cloudflare’s commitment to privacy: 1.1.1.1 Public DNS Resolver

 The 1.1.1.1 public DNS resolver is governed by our [Privacy Policy](https://www.cloudflare.com/privacypolicy/).
 This document provides additional details on our collection, use, and disclosure of the information collected from the 1.1.1.1 public DNS resolver.